- Chicana/o Studies

 - Ph.D.
 History, University of California, San Diego

 - M.A.
 History, California State University, Sacramento

 - B.A.
 History and Spanish, California State University, Sacramento

-Chicana/o History, Chicana/o Movement, Chicana/Latina feminisms, gender, transnationalism, Latina/o diaspora, immigration/migration, class, oral histories/testimonios, and race/ethnicity in the United States and Latin America.
+As a trained historian, anchored in an interdisciplinary department has given her the creative and intellectual freedom not only as a scholar, but as a teacher to develop course materials that inform her interests.
+These include: Chicana/o History, Chicana/o movement, Chicana/Latina feminisms, gender, transnationalism, Latina/o/x diaspora, immigration/migration, class, oral histories/testimonios, and race/ethnicity in the United States and Latin America.

 Born in Lodi, California to Mexican migrant farmworkers and raised in nearby Galt, Dr. Lorena V. Márquez has never forgotten her roots.
-In fact, as the fourth of seven children who grew up in poverty with hardworking parents who made countless sacrifices, she credits her humble upbringing for the ganas (drive) to pursue her academic and activist goals.
+In fact, as the fourth of seven children who grew up in poverty with hard working parents who made countless sacrifices, she credits her humble upbringing for the ganas (drive) to pursue her academic and activist goals.
 As a native Spanish-speaking daughter of immigrants and first-generation college student, she knows firsthand of the challenges many Chicanx and Latinx students face inside and outside of the classroom.
 In fact, as the first and only member of her family to go to college, she is keenly aware of educational inequities and is committed to making college truly accessible to all—regardless of citizenship or socio-economic background.

-- “Reinscribing the Voices of La Gente in the Narrative of the Chicano Movement,” The Chicano Movement: Perspectives from the 21stCentury, Mario T. García, ed (Routledge, 2014)
+- “Reinscribing the Voices of La Gente in the Narrative of the Chicano Movement,” in The Chicano Movement: Perspectives from the 21st Century, Mario T. García, ed.
+New York: Routledge, 2014.